Example of simplest bifurcation diagram for a monotone family of vector fields on a torus: K and H points

-Going back \eqref{eq:unperturbed_mathcal_T} we note that the slope of the perturbed transit map is close to $e^{2\pi /C}$ away from the stable and unstable manifold, so no snp there.
-Thus, it is left to study $\mathcal T'(z)$ when $z$ is close to $z_s$.
+From \eqref{eq:unperturbed_mathcal_T} we note that the slope of the perturbed transit map is close to $e^{2\pi /C}>1$ for $z$ sufficiently above $z_s$, because the return time is bounded, so there is no snp there.
+Thus, it is left to study $\mathcal T'(z)$ when $z$ is close to $z_s$, which we will quantify shortly, where the return time goes to infinity.